A travel guide to

 Operating hours

-The Delhi metro operates from approximately 5:00am till 23:30pm everyday with slight differences depending on the line and station.
+The Delhi Metro services are generally available from 06:00 AM to 11:00 PM everyday with slight differences depending on the line and station.
 For example, the airport express line operates from 4:45am to 23:30pm.

 Its always a good idea to check the specific operating hours of your line before you travel.